DucBox/CyberSecurity/README.md

 Salsa20 Generation Time: 5.387058973312378 seconds
 RC4 Generation Time: 0.0003523826599121094 seconds

+# DES Algorithm
+DES, short for Data Encryption Standard, is a block cipher encryption algorithm developed by IBM in the 1970s and later recognized as an official encryption standard by the U.S. government in 1977.
+DES has been widely used in cryptographic applications for many years but has since been replaced by stronger encryption algorithms such as AES (Advanced Encryption Standard).

+# Example
+plaintext = 0x0123456789ABCDEF

+key = 0x133457799BBCDFF1

+# Result
+Encrypted Text (DES): 85e813540f0ab405

+Decrypted Text (DES) (hex): 0123456789abcdef

 # Compare DES to RC4
 Case 1:
 Time taken for DES encryption: 0.001227 seconds